Skip to main content

 Data Sovereignty for AI

-Client and fund data is moving through AI hosted nobody knows where.
+Data sovereignty fails when client and fund data move through AI hosted nobody knows where.
 Sovereignty is the question that lands first.

 Most mid-market firms run AI tools whose model providers, sub-processors, training pipelines, and storage regions are not disclosed in the contract the firm signed.
 Regulators, LPs, and sophisticated clients are converging on the same question: where does your data sit, who can see it, and what jurisdictional rules apply.
 HIP installs the answer before they ask.